 But, if your reason for wanting to open an account in one of these non-AEOI countries is to protect your personal information, increase your privacy, or participate in illegal activities… then chances are, your banking (and your privacy) is going to be short-lived.

 Remember: there are countless ways to legally minimize taxes, increase privacy, protect assets, and mitigate risks today.
 So, relying on non-AEOI countries to do this for you makes little sense.
 At best, it’s a short-term strategy with enormous risks, both personally and financially.

 As always, speak with a qualified advisor about what strategies are available to you based on your residency and citizenship.
 And when you’re ready to open bank accounts, let us know.

-If you need help sorting out your banking options, want to know which banks you should apply to, or just aren’t sure where to turn, we can help.
+If you need help sorting out your offshore banking options, want to know which banks you should apply to, or just aren’t sure where to turn, we can help.